 The voice came from above.
 A pretty waif looked down through a barred window.

 "Yes.
 Lorelei?
 That is why we have come.
 Are you well?"

-Sigrun stared into her soul, to detect the thing that she most prized--that spark of innocence.
-The fog of evil blocked everything.
-Either that, she admitted, or the little girl had more evil in her than her father.
-The cruel thought made her growl at herself.
+I stared into her soul, to detect the thing that I most prized—that spark of innocence.
+The fog of evil in the air blocked everything.
+Either that, I admitted, or the little girl could be more vicious even than her father.
+The wicked thought made me growl at myself.
 "I have come to protect you, little girl."

-"That is--" Lorelei sneered, "very kind.
+"That is--" Lorelei scoffed, "very kind.
 You know, you shouldn't do that.
-It will--you will be made to regret it."
+It will—you will be made to regret it."

 "I will be okay no matter what they do to my body."
-Sigrun shook her head, and shudders ran throughout her.
+I shook my head, and shudders ran through me.
 "Though it is noble to say so."

 Oliver shivered as the little girl spoke.
-"I don't like her.
-Reminds me of Dust, she does."
+"I do not like her.
+Reminds me of Dust, she does.
+Or something he called into existence."
 He turned and pulled a book from the wagon, started flipping pages.

 "Oh, but I am such a naughty girl.
 It's like there's a demon inside me."
-The little girl sneered.
+The little girl grinned.
 "I don't deserve your help."

 "Move aside, huma."
-Perrin carried a hammer from the wagon, shaped like a giant black egg on a stick.
+Perrin carried his hammer from the wagon, shaped like a giant black egg on a stick.
 He bragged, "This what Circe made Urga for."

 Perrin swung the hammer as if it were empty eggshell, striking at the door again and again.